uf-reef-avl/multilauncher/README.md

               If 3 is selected first and the "Delete Robot" button is clicked multiple times it will delete in this order: 3, 2, 1, 4, 5.

--Save the current list of robots in the robot table to the MainWindow by clicking the "Save and Exit" button.
+-Save the current list of robots in the robot table to the Main Window by clicking the "Save and Exit" button.

 **Updating the MaxSessions Variable:** <a name="Updating the MaxSessions Variable"/>

--From the MainWindow, clicking on the "Update MaxSessions" button will either bring up a information dialog when your
+-From the Main Window, clicking on the "Update MaxSessions" button will either bring up a information dialog when your
     combined number of enabled robots and their "ROSMASTER Settings" does not exceed the value set in the MaxSessions variable or prompt the user for root credentials through PolicyKit to perform file operations in the /etc/ssh/sshd_config file.

-**Adding Robots via a .csv File:** <a name="Adding Robots via a csv File"/>

--From the MainWindow, click on the "Find Robotlist file" button and a FileDialog window will be displayed.
-    Navigate to your robotlist.csv file is located and click "Open".

-**Saving the Current List of Robots to a .csv File:** <a name="Saving the Current List of Robots to a csv File"/>
+**Adjusting Robot Arguments:** <a name="Adjusting Robot Arguments"/>

--From the MainWindow, click on the "Save Current Data to File" button and a FileDialog window will be displayed.
+-From the Main Window and after successfully pinging the listed robots, click on the "Adjust Arguments" button to open
-    Navigate to where you want your .csv to reside, give the file a name, and click "Save".
+    the Adjust Arguments dialog window.

+-Argument requirements are grouped together based on robot type.

+-The top part of the Argument Window lists the different types of robots and contains a spinbox that controls how many
+    arguments are required for each robot type.

+-The bottom part of the Argument Window displays the listed robots grouped together as a series of trees each containing
+    a single type, the robots that are of that type, and the required number of arguments for each robot of that type.

+-Red lines in the Argument Column indicate missing arguments for that robot and green lines indicate acknowledged
+    arguments.
+It is up to the user to make sure the arguments themselves are correct.

+-Save the current list of robot arguments in the argument tree to the Main Window by clicking the "Save" button.

 **Pinging the Listed Robots:** <a name="Pinging the Listed Robots"/>

--From the MainWindow, click on the "Ping Robots" button to begin pinging the robots listed in the robot table.
+-From the Main Window, click on the "Ping Robots" button to begin pinging the robots listed in the robot table.

 -Each tab displays the current status of pinging each listed robot's IP address from the robot table.